mbcodes29/hogwarts-server/README.md

 Link to live app: https://hogwarts-client.mbcodes29.vercel.app/

-API Documentation:

-This app allows a user to make selections to create a Hogwarts student, including selecting preferred pronouns, a pet, a wand type, a wand core, and a favorite magical Hogwarts school subject.
+This app allows a user to make selections to create a Hogwarts student, including selecting preferred pronouns, a pet, a wand type, a wand core, a favorite magical Hogwarts school subject, and the ability to randomly sort a student into a Hogwarts House.

 Landing Page screenshot:
 </br>